International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 #### Description

-The `ContractOfferMessage` is sent by a provider to initiate a contract negotiation or to respond to a `ContractRequestMessage` sent by a consumer.
+The `ContractOfferMessage` is sent by a provider to initiate a [Contract Negotiation](../model/terminology.md#contract-negotiation) or to respond to a `ContractRequestMessage` sent by a consumer.

 ### Notes

-If the message includes a `consumerPid` property, the request will be associated with an existing contract negotiation.
-If the message does not include a `consumerPid`, a new contract negotiation will be created on consumer side and the consumer selects an appropriate `consumerPid`.
+If the message includes a `consumerPid` property, the request will be associated with an existing [Contract Negotiation](../model/terminology.md#contract-negotiation).
+If the message does not include a `consumerPid`, a new [Contract Negotiation](../model/terminology.md#contract-negotiation) will be created on consumer side and the consumer selects an appropriate `consumerPid`.

 #### Notes

-- The [Dataset](../model/terminology.md#dataset) id is not required but can be included when the provider initiates a contract negotiation.
+- The [Dataset](../model/terminology.md#dataset) id is not required but can be included when the provider initiates a [Contract Negotiation](../model/terminology.md#contract-negotiation).

 ### 3. ContractAgreementMessage